William Herbert, 2nd Marquess of Powis: Career

 Montgomery was not tried, and in November 1700 was ill at Ghent.
 In January 1701 King William III allowed him to travel from Flanders in order to raise money on his estate and pay debts.
 He paid a second visit to London on 25 May 1703, surrendered himself, and was admitted to bail.
 Financial difficulties led him to sell his house in Lincoln's Inn Fields to the Duke of Newcastle in May 1705.
 He was living in Powis House in Great Ormond Street in 1708.

 Arrested again during the Jacobite alarm in September 1715, Montgomery was considered harmless.
 He was eventually restored to his titles and estates, including Powis Castle, and was summoned to parliament as Marquess of Powis on 8 October 1722.
 By Jacobites, he was styled Duke of Powis, and he and his eldest son prepared a statement of their claim to that title; but the claim does not seem to have been pressed.
-He died on 22 October 1745.

-Family

-Montgomery married Mary, eldest daughter and coheiress of Sir Thomas Preston, bart., of Furness.
-She died on 8 January 1724 and was buried at Hendon, where the marquess had property.
-By her, Powis had two sons and four daughters.
-William, the eldest son, died unmarried on 8 March 1748.
-Edward, the younger son, died in 1734, having married Henrietta, daughter of James Waldegrave, 1st Earl Waldegrave, by whom he had an only child, Barbara, born posthumously.
-Barbara married a kinsman, Henry Arthur Herbert, who was created Baron Herbert of Cherbury in 1743, and Earl of Powis in 1748.